jaburt/FreeNAS-Server-ClamAV-Scan/README.md

 	chmod 600 /var/log/clamav/freshclam.log
 	chown clamav /var/log/clamav/freshclam.log
 ```
- You now need to edit the "freshclam.conf" file, which should be found at
+ You now need to edit the `freshclam.conf` file, which should be found at
- "/usr/local/etc/freshclam.conf".
+ `/usr/local/etc/freshclam.conf`.
 You will want to edit/check the following
  options:
 ```
 	Location of freshclam.log file: